8cH9azbsFifZ/hangboard/README.md

 - REST api for image and sound sources
 - Flutter for the App

+### Backend
+- Running on a Raspberry Pi: [Preparing the raspi](./doc/raspi/README.md).
+- Communicating to the frontend using MQTT.
+- The default hostname for the MQTT broker is "hangboard".
+Modification is possible in backend and frontend with a variable so far.

+Further information can be found in [Backend README](./backend/README.md).

 ## Frontends
 + Web client (Running on the backend Raspberry Pi)